-Anti-Semitic fliers were found on public printers in the University of New Hampshire’s Dimond library and its Memorial Union building.
-White supremacist Andrew Auernheimer later claimed responsibility for arranging for anti-Semitic fliers to be produced by printers at several universities.
+Anti-Semitic flyers were found on public printers in the University of New Hampshire’s Dimond library and its Memorial Union building.
+White supremacist Andrew Auernheimer later claimed responsibility for arranging for anti-Semitic flyers to be produced by printers at several universities.

 Annandale · April 29, 2016

 Paul Sellitti, 47, was arrested and charged with second-degree harassment following a March 17 incident in which he allegedly spat at a Muslim couple.